Philadelphia Eagles: Doug Pederson years (2016–2020)

-Super Bowl LII champions (2017)
+Super Bowl LII Champions

-The Eagles had a 13–3 record in 2017, including a nine-game winning streak.
-In a week 14 game against the Los Angeles Rams, starting quarterback Carson Wentz left the game with a torn anterior cruciate ligament, and backup Nick Foles, who had been re-signed in the off-season, took over for the rest of the season.
+The Eagles started off the season with a 10–1 record and finished with a 13–3 record in 2017, including a nine-game winning streak.
+In a Week 14 game against the Los Angeles Rams, starting quarterback Carson Wentz left the game with a torn anterior cruciate ligament, and backup Nick Foles, who had been re-signed in the off-season, took over for the rest of the season.
+Wentz was considered to have been playing at an MVP level at the time of his injury.
 Foles's first start was a comeback from a 20–7 deficit against the New York Giants where he scored four touchdowns to win 34–29.
 Foles struggled in the last two games of the season against the Oakland Raiders and the Dallas Cowboys and threw a touchdown and two interceptions in those two games.
-Despite this, the Eagles clinched home-field advantage after the win against Oakland in week 16.
-Foles led the Eagles past the Atlanta Falcons in the Divisional Round 15–10.
-In the NFC Championship game, the Eagles beat the Minnesota Vikings 38–7, despite having been betting underdogs.
-Foles had his best game since week 15 and threw for 352 passing yards and three touchdowns.
-The Eagles traveled to Minneapolis to compete in Super Bowl LII, their third attempt at a title, against Tom Brady and the New England Patriots in a rematch of Super Bowl XXXIX from 2005.

-With Foles at the helm, the game's first touchdown was scored by the Eagles in just three plays: a short pass from Foles to Nelson Agholor, a 36-yard run up the middle by LeGarrette Blount, and a 34-yard touchdown pass from Foles to Alshon Jeffery on the left side of the field.
-The ensuing extra-point attempt from Elliott was missed wide right, which made the score 9–3 in favor of the Eagles.
-The Patriots responded by advancing the ball to the Philadelphia 11-yard line on their next drive, which was set up by a 50-yard completion from Brady to Danny Amendola, and the quarter ended.
+The Eagles clinched the #1 seed and home-field advantage throughout the playoffs after the win against Oakland in Week 16.